WXCW: History

 On January 24, 2006, the merger of UPN and The WB into The CW was announced.
 Acme affiliated seven stations, including WTVK, with the new network that March; WNFM was left with MyNetworkTV and did not confirm their affiliation until August.

 In May 2006, Joe Schwartzel's Sun Broadcasting agreed to acquire WTVK for $45 million; Schwartzel was also a co-owner of the Meridian Broadcasting radio group and a former general manager for WINK-TV (channel 11).
 The sale was completed on February 16, 2007, with the station subsequently changing its call sign to WXCW on March 2.
+Broadcast operations were subsequently relocated from Bonita Bay to Sun Broadcasting's facility on Palm Beach Boulevard near Downtown Fort Myers, operating alongside WINK-TV.

+During the landfall of Hurricane Ian on September 28, 2022, the station's studio on Palm Beach Boulevard in downtown Fort Myers was inundated by storm surge flooding from nearby Billy Creek, knocking WXCW, WINK-TV, and their sister radio stations off the air.
+On September 30, both stations returned to the air from a makeshift studio at its transmitter site, with WXCW broadcasting the main WINK-TV schedule.
+Operations returned to the main facility after repairs a week later.

+Hurricane Ian's impact on the station ultimately prompted the company to seek a new facility that would not be as susceptible to flooding.
+In mid-2023, the company purchased its current building on Corporate Lakes Drive in Gateway.
+After heavily renovating the building, WXCW and WINK-TV relocated to the new facility on January 12, 2026.